What is the difference between business continuity and disaster recovery?

 Having both business continuity and disaster recovery plans in place minimises a disruption’s impact on an organisation.
 The financial loss and protracted downtime caused by disruption can be devastating to a business.
 Losing sensitive data can lead to legal proceedings brought by customers and stakeholders.

-Robust business continuity and disaster recovery planning makes a business resilient.
+Robust business continuity and disaster recovery planning make a business resilient.
 When pitching to larger corporate clients, having such plans in place can be a deciding factor because there needs to be confidence that their operations, reputation and data are safe.

 No business is 100% protected from a disaster.
 Planning for how a business returns to its previous state, should it be subjected to disruption, can be the difference between surviving it or not.